 Harry Cochrane, Chief Art Editor

 Studying for his Masters in History

-I arrived at Swansea University from the small town of Yeovil in South Somerset, with a brief three-month spell living in Brisbane in the summer of 2014.
-My years of study at Swansea have centred largely on the political and military histories of the rise and fall of the British, French and Russian empires alongside more modern topics such as the Cold War Era alongside studies of the Seven Years War and 18th Century British Empire: I completed my dissertation on British Naval Prize Law in the Napoleonic Era, and received a full scholarship for my Masters degree.
-I have worked for several summers as an administrative assistant at a firm of solicitors, and work experience at a sports journalism firm, perhaps with an eye towards a future career.
-However, I also have a keen desire to complete a History PhD.
+I arrived at Swansea University in 2014 from Yeovil in South Somerset having completed my A-Levels at the now-defunct Chilton Cantelo School.
+My years of study at Swansea have centred largely on the political and military histories of the rise and fall of the British, French and Russian empires alongside more modern topics such as the Cold War and Yugoslav Wars.
+At undergraduate level, I completed my dissertation on British Naval Prize Law and ‘prize fighting’ in the Napoleonic Era, and received a full scholarship for my Masters degree.
+I have worked for several summers as an administrative assistant at a firm of solicitors, with work experience at a sports journalism firm, perhaps with an eye towards a future career.
+I also have a keen desire to pursue a PhD in History.

 Lauren Kent, Production Editor

 Third Year History Student

-I am so happy to be production editor for Gorffennol.
+I am so happy to be the production editor for Gorffennol.
 I really enjoy promoting the journal on social media.
 It allows people to read about history so easily, learn and be inspired by our writers.
 On the blog and within the journal.
 It’s amazing how we can translate that to others – people interested in history and the creative industry.
-This experience is so valuable to me, not only do I enjoy it.
-I hope it will be good experience to pursue a future career in publishing.
-Furthermore it’s great to be apart of such an inspiring, intelligent and passionate team.
+This experience is so valuable to me, not only do I enjoy it, but I also hope it will be good experience to pursue a future career in publishing.
+Furthermore it’s great to be a part of such an inspiring, intelligent and passionate team.

 Vacancies: Art Editors, Photography Editors, Communications Officers, Blog Editors, and PR Officers.

 If you are interested in joining the 2017-18 team, please email Charlie or Amy.